The primaries have just begun. But Trump and Biden are already shifting to a November mindset

 It is a matchup that many voters and some elected officials did not want.
 Both Biden and Trump have loud detractors within their parties and glaring political liabilities.
 Yet no other Republican presidential candidate in history has won the first two contests on the primary calendar, as Trump polished off Tuesday night, and failed to clinch his party's nomination.
 And Biden, who won New Hampshire's Democratic primary without even appearing on the ballot, is facing only token opposition in his bid for the Democratic nomination.

 Hours before Biden's New Hampshire win was official, the president shifted two key aides from the White House to his Delaware-based campaign.
-On Wednesday, Biden is serving as the keynote speaker at a United Auto Workers political convention as he works to win over blue-collar workers in critical Midwestern swing states.
+On Wednesday, Biden served as the keynote speaker at a United Auto Workers political convention in Washington, where he accepted the group's endorsement.
+The auto workers' decision marks a significant step in the president's push to win over blue-collar workers in critical Midwestern swing states.

 Trump heads to Phoenix on Friday to address Republicans in a swing state that Biden won by 10,000 votes in 2020.